Undergraduate Research Opportunities at Fisher

 • Practice goal-setting and critical self-reflection through research

-• Communicate research findings to peers and the broader community of scholars on/off the Fisher campus (poster printing fee is covered by this award)
+• Communicate research findings to peers and the broader community of scholars on/off the Fisher campus (Summer Research Reception in early fall and the Fisher Showcase in late spring)

 Mentors will: